 - 63. Plaintiff re-alleges the paragraphs above as if fully set forth herein. - 64.
 Plaintiff purchased a comprehensive business insurance policy from Defendant to insure against all risks (unless specifically excluded) a business might face.
-This policy was a binding contract that afforded Plaintiff comprehensive business insurance under the terms and conditions of the policy.

-- 65. Plaintiff met all or substantially all of its contractual obligations, including paying all the premiums required by Defendant. - 66.
-On or about March 19, California issued the Stay at Home order, mandating that all Californians remain at home, with certain exceptions.
-This mandate required retailers, including that owned by Plaintiff, to cease all in-person services.
+This policy was a binding contract that afforded Plaintiff comprehensive business insurance under the terms and conditions of the policy. - 65.
+Plaintiff met all or substantially all of its contractual obligations, including paying all the premiums required by Defendant. - 66.
+On or about March 19, 2020, California issued the Stay at Home order, mandating that all Californians remain at home, with certain exceptions.
+This mandate required music venues, including that owned by Plaintiff, to cease all inperson services.
 This mandate also applied to neighboring businesses, thus causing widespread closures surrounding Plaintiff's business premises. - 67.
-Beginning on March 16, 2020, and continuing through the date of the filing of this Complaint, Plaintiff suffered the direct physical loss of property and lost business income alleged above-losses which were covered under the comprehensive business insurance policy purchased from Defendant. - 68.
-Defendant cannot meet its burden of proving that there are applicable, enforceable exclusions or limitations of coverage in Plaintiff's comprehensive business insurance policy that precludes coverage. - 69.
-Defendant breached its contracts by denying comprehensive business insurance coverage to Plaintiff and Class members. - 70.
-As a direct and proximate result of Defendant's denial of comprehensive business insurance coverage to Plaintiff and Class members, Plaintiff and members of the Class have suffered damages. - 71.
-WHEREFORE, Plaintiff seeks: (a) a judgment for itself and similarly situated retailers that Defendant breached its contracts with Plaintiff and Class members; and (b) corresponding damages for that breach.
+Beginning on March 16, 2020, and continuing through the date of the filing of this Complaint, Plaintiff suffered the direct physical loss of property and lost business income following California's Stay at Home order-losses which were covered under the comprehensive business insurance policy purchased from Defendant.

+- 68. There are no applicable, enforceable exclusions in Plaintiff's comprehensive business insurance policy that precludes coverage. - 69.
+Defendant breached its contract by denying comprehensive business insurance coverage to Plaintiff. - 70.
+As a direct and proximate result of Defendant's denial of comprehensive business insurance coverage to Plaintiff, Plaintiff suffered damages. - 71.
+WHEREFORE, Plaintiff seeks: (a) a judgment for itself and similarly situated music venues that Defendant breached its contracts with Plaintiff; and (b) corresponding damages for that breach.